xserv/xserv-ios/README.md

 Xserv is a simple hosted API for quickly, easily and securely integrating realtime bi-directional functionality via WebSockets to web and mobile apps, or any other Internet connected device..

-Choose XServ for your next project, or migrate over your existing projects—you'll be happy you did!
+Choose Xserv for your next project, or migrate over your existing projects—you'll be happy you did!

 ## How To Get Started